New insights into Earth mantle discovered

 The research paper suggests that one of these domains is found under the Pacific Ocean while the other exists outside of it and that upper mantle material flows to lower parts of the mantle when it reaches a subduction zone, where one tectonic plate descends beneath another one.
 This descending slab of material acts as a sort of curtain, preventing upper mantle material mixing all the way around the globe and keeping the two domains separate.

-The research was funded by the Natural Environment Research Council (NERC) and conducted by Professor Huw Davies of Cardiff University’s School of Earth and Ocean Sciences, Dr Tiffany Barry from the University of Leicester’s Department of Geology, and Dr Martin Wolstencroft of JBA Risk Management, Skipton (formerly of Cardiff University), Dr. Matthew Price (Cardiff University) and Dr Ian Millar at the NERC Isotope Geosciences Laboratory.
+The research was funded by the Natural Environment Research Council (NERC) and conducted by Professor Huw Davies of Cardiff University’s School of Earth and Environmental Sciences, Dr Tiffany Barry from the University of Leicester’s Department of Geology, and Dr Martin Wolstencroft of JBA Risk Management, Skipton (formerly of Cardiff University), Dr. Matthew Price (Cardiff University) and Dr Ian Millar at the NERC Isotope Geosciences Laboratory.

 The research team investigated the effect that plate tectonics have on the internal workings of planet Earth.
 They found that when mantle material reaches the bottom of the mantle, at the outer core, it does not spread out and go anywhere around the core, but instead returns to the same hemisphere of the globe from where it came.
 After modelling these motions they found that it can persist for 100’s millions of years.